 Since Apple wants you to use Safari on your Mac, it’s a no-brainer they’re going to make it easier to migrate your web data from one web browser to another.

-In this tutorial, we’re going to show you how you can transfer your web data from a third-party web browser to Safari with just a few clicks.
+In this tutorial, we’re going to show you how to import bookmarks to Safari, along with your other web data, from a different web browser.

 Changing to Safari?
 Import your web data